Akhilbisht798/cloud-code-editor/text.md

 ### TODO's

+- [ ] Try to learn about docker and write it yourself instead of wasting time on llm's
-- [ ] sending files changes from client to server.
+- [ ] Figure about what that project is about.